COGS vs. COGP: What Every Restaurant Owner Needs to Know

 Need Help Making Sense Of Your Food Costs?

-Getting a handle on your food costs isn’t difficult once you understand what COGS and COGP really mean.
+Getting a handle on your food costs isn’t difficult once you understand what Cost of Goods Sold and Cost of Goods Purchased really mean.

 At Vast, we work with restaurants, wineries, and breweries every day to turn financial reports into clear, actionable insights.
 We’ll help you track your inventory properly and build a system that shows your true margins.